Heroes of Might and Magic III: Awards

 The game was a finalist for Computer Games Strategy Plus' 1999 "Strategy Game of the Year" prize, although it lost to RollerCoaster Tycoon.
 The staff wrote that the game "keeps this series running on all cylinders.
 There's nothing radically different here, but what would you change?"
-It was also a finalist for the "PC Strategy Game of the Year" award at the Academy of Interactive Arts & Sciences' 3rd Annual Interactive Achievement Awards, which went to Age of Empires II: The Age of Kings.
+It was also a finalist for the "Computer Strategy Game of the Year" award during the Academy of Interactive Arts & Sciences' 3rd Annual Interactive Achievement Awards, which ultimately was given to Age of Empires II: The Age of Kings.
 The game was a runner-up for "Best Music" at GameSpot's Best & Worst of 1999 Awards, which went to Homeworld.

+Popularity in Eastern Europe

+While the game was developed in the United States, the game was particularly popular in Eastern Europe for several reasons.
+The game was localized into Russian and Polish in 1999, something that was at the time unusual for a western game, meaning there was less competition than normal.
+The game was widely distributed in the region, where piracy was prevalent at the time.
+Finally, the presence of a hot-seat multiplayer mode was a major attraction as only 2% of Russian and 7% of Polish households had internet access in 1999.
+The title remains popular in the region.

 HD Edition

+The HD Edition, while touted by the developer as having updated graphics and improved gameplay, lacks the expansion content.
+It is instead based on the original 1999 game.
+This was one of the largest problems cited by various reviewers, and has been a significant cause of controversy.

 The PC and iOS versions of the HD Edition received "mixed or average reviews" according to the review aggregation website Metacritic.